 House sits can be found in both the countryside and popular city destinations, such as London, Paris, New York and Sydney.
 They can span anything from a few days to a few months, sometimes even longer.
 Some countries are definitely more popular than others, but new locations are popping up all the time.

 By the end of last year, as long term house sitters, we had house sat in Australia, Fiji, England, Mexico, Nicaragua, Panama, Botswana and Barbados.
-This year we will be spending four months in St Vincent in the Caribbean and a month in Thailand.
+This year we are spending four months in St Vincent in the Caribbean and a month in Thailand.